Advertisement

 Two months after Michael Brown's death, an off-duty St. Louis police officer shot and killed 18-year-old Vonderrit Myers Jr. in the Shaw neighborhood.
 Protests resumed.

-Chief Sam Dotson, St. Louis Metropolitan Police
+Chief Sam Dotson, St. Louis Metropolitan Police, to St. Louis Public Radio (October 2014)

 The central question